Modern home with solar panels

 Wall insulation

-At the time of writing (April 2024) the rules on EPCs mean that you can’t commence or continue renting out a domestic or non-domestic property with an EPC rating below E, although some exclusions apply.
-How that might change going forward is unclear at the moment, and the rules are different in England, Scotland and Wales (check out our guide to current EPC rules for more information).
+At the time of writing (April 2025) the rules on EPCs mean that you can’t commence or continue renting out a domestic or non-domestic property with an EPC rating below E, although some exclusions apply.
+As noted above, that may be about to change, and the rules in Scotland are different to those covering England and Wales (check out our guide to current EPC rules for more information).

 How do I decide which retrofit measures to adopt?